What are User Tokens?

 ---|---|

-client_id | This is the unique ID of the client you generated. |
+client_id | This is a unique ID that will be issued to you by the Stitch team. |

 scope | You'll need a non-empty, space-separated list of requested scopes.
 The openid scope is required.
 If you want to use a refresh token, request the offline_access scope.
 Stitch API-specific scopes include: accounts, transactions, balances, accountholders.
 To determine which scopes are required for specific queries, please consult the Stitch API reference. |